Tai (elephant): Career

+Death

+She was owned by Gary and Kari Johnson of Have Trunk Will Travel, Inc., a privately funded organization that generates income through elephant rides, shows and events, as well as film and commercial appearances.
+In 2020, Have Trunk Will Travel was rebranded as The Preserve.

 Tai died in May 2021, aged 53, at The Preserve facility in Fredericksburg, Texas.

 The Preserve sent out an email on May 7 to their subscribers saying she had died after "a brief illness"; a spokesperson from the group later said she had died from kidney failure.
-She was the second elephant to die in at The Preserve that year, reigniting allegations of animal cruelty at the facility.
+She was the second elephant to die at The Preserve that year, reigniting allegations of animal cruelty at the facility.

 Controversy

 Tai's appearances in film were frequently condemned by animal rights organizations People for the Ethical Treatment of Animals (PETA), though representatives from the American Humane Association (AHA) frequently stated Tai was treated well on set.
-Such claims and defense were made for Tai's appearance in Britney Spears 2008 music video Circus, the 2009 film Exit Through the Gift Shop (during which Tai was covered in paint), the 2011 film Water for Elephants and the television series Westworld in 2018.
-Protests were also made regarding the 2011 film Zookeeper which Tai was reported to be featured in.
+Such claims and defense were made for Tai's appearance in Britney Spears' 2008 music video Circus, the 2009 film Exit Through the Gift Shop (during which Tai was covered in paint), the 2011 film Water for Elephants and the television series Westworld in 2018.

+Protests were also lodged regarding the 2011 film Zookeeper which Tai was reported to be featured in.
 However the film's director, Frank Coraci, denied using any elephants from Have Trunk Will Travel in filming.
-The elephant used in the film is Tai's Have Trunk Will Travel herd mate, Rosie.
+The elephant used in the film was Tai's Have Trunk Will Travel herd mate, Rosie.

 Following Tai's appearances in Water for Elephants, controversy erupted regarding concerns she was mistreated prior to filming.
 A video released by the Animal Defenders International (ADI) in 2011 shows footage of Tai allegedly being shocked with handheld stun guns and beaten around the body and legs with bull hooks, while in the care of Have Trunk Will Travel in 2005.
 The ADI contacted AHA, urging them to re-evaluate how they assess the use of animals in films and the statements being made which effectively endorse the use of performing animals.

 Have Trunk Will Travel responded to the video stating, "The video shows heavily edited and very short snippets, obviously taken surreptitiously six years ago, purporting mistreatment of our elephants.
 If there was truly any abuse going on why wait six minutes, much less six years?"
 In 2018, Have Trunk Will Travel relocated their business from California to Texas after California introduced a law banning the use of bull hooks in training animals.